Mountain-Hydrology-Research-Group/snow-hydrology/modules/module6.md

 # 6) Temperatures above, below, and within the snow

-Data visualization (Note, this was developed with air temperature data but may be helpful with visualizing our snow data):
+Data visualization (Note, the files below were developed by Steven Pestana for working with air temperature data but may be helpful with visualizing our snow data):
 - [Interactive Plots](lab5/interactive-plots.ipynb) with [iButtons_2008-2010.mat](data/iButtons_2008-2010.mat)
 - [Warming Stripes Figure](lab5/warming-stripes.ipynb)